 Section 63 Failure to Comply With Requirement

-The Australian Securities and Investment Commission (ASIC) has the power to compel people to do a range of things to assist them with their investigations.
+The Australian Securities and Investment Commission (ASIC) has the power to compel people to do a range of things to help it with its investigations.
 For example, a person can be compelled to attend and answer questions at an examination or to produce books of account or other business and financial records to ASIC investigators.

-Section 63 of the Australian Securities and Investment Commission Act 2001 (ASIC Act) makes a failure to comply with a requirement imposed by ASIC a criminal offence, carrying penalties of up to two years imprisonment.
+Section 63 of the Australian Securities and Investment Commission Act 2001 (ASIC Act) makes a failure to comply with a requirement imposed by ASIC a criminal offence, carrying penalties of up to 100 penalty units ($22,200) or two years imprisonment, or both.

 How do I know if I am required to comply?

-In general, ASIC is only able to force a person to do something by issuing them with a Notice under the ASIC Act.
-If you have received a Notice from ASIC it will ordinarily be very clear what you are required to do but you should consult a lawyer with experience in this area before you assume that the Notice is valid and before you assume you understand what is required.
+In general, ASIC is only able to force a person to do something by issuing them with a notice under the Act.
+If you have received a notice from ASIC it will ordinarily be very clear what you are required to do but you should consult a lawyer with experience in this area before you assume that the notice is valid and before you assume you understand what is required.

-There are similar limitations on all of ASIC’s powers to issue Notices and, therefore, we strongly recommend that you consult a lawyer with experience in this area if you have been issued with a Notice by ASIC.
+There are similar limitations on all of ASIC’s requirements and, therefore, we strongly recommend that you consult a lawyer with experience in this area if you have been issued with a notice by ASIC.